danyu1/SimpleRenderSDL/README.md

 # SimpleRenderSDL

-For all those struggling to set up their first SDL project.
+For all those struggling to set up their first SDL project on windows 11 and newest Visual Study code with Json settings.

 ## SDL VERSION